parlaynu/wireguard-mesh-aws/README.md

 # Wireguard VPN Mesh

-An example setup of wireguard VPN mesh setup on AWS.
+An example setup of a wireguard VPN mesh on AWS.
 Uses multiple VPCs as sites, traffic between sites routed over wireguard in a fully connected mesh configuration.

 Includes ssh configurations for local workstation to access all machines, and configs and keys on each server to test interconnections.

 The configuration here creates 4x VPCs and 8x EC2 servers.
-It uses `t2.micro` spot instances.
-It doesn't cost a lot, but running it will incur costs.
+It uses `t2.micro` spot instances; it doesn't cost a lot, but running it will incur costs.

 [Terraform](https://www.terraform.io/) is used to create the infrastructure.